replit/play/README.md

 - As much as possible, commands should have immediate visual effects.
 For example, if a programmer types a `new_image` command the sprite should show up immediately on the screen.
 They shouldn't need to understand the invisible distinction between initializing a sprite and drawing the sprite.

-- Lines of code should be easily copy and pasted.
+- Lines of code should be easily copied and pasted.

 - Command values should have descriptive labels that make it as clear as possible what the value means.
 Instead of `play.new_image('character.png', 50, 100)`, `play.new_image(image='character.png', x=50, y=100)`.